-BASICS* offers you the opportunity to have a confidential conversation with a health educator about your alcohol use.
-BASICS is not an abstinence only program and you will not automatically be told to stop drinking.
+BASICS* offers you the opportunity to have a confidential conversation with a health educator about your alcohol and/or cannabis use.
+BASICS is not an abstinence only program and you will not automatically be told to stop drinking or using cannabis.
 In BASICS, you can:

-- discuss your alcohol use in a supportive and nonjudgmental atmosphere,
+- discuss your alcohol and/or cannabis use in a supportive and nonjudgmental atmosphere,

 - explore what is right for you and your goals, and

 - consider how you might maintain what is working for you and/or make changes that you choose.

 Any Princeton student is welcome to participate in BASICS at no cost.
 Some students are referred to BASICS by someone concerned about their alcohol and/or cannabis use.

 The aim of BASICS is to reduce the harmful problems associated with alcohol and/or cannabis misuse.
 Some topics covered in BASICS sessions include: